arx-research/libhalo/docs/web-reactjs.md

 # Using LibHaLo within a React.js web application

-You can use LibHalo within your React.js web application.
+You can use LibHaLo within your React.js web application.

 ## Adding the dependency